Postpartum Therapy in the Bay Area, CA

 Having upsetting thoughts can feel very scary, isolating, and worrisome, but you are not alone.
 Our team of specialists uses evidence-based interventions to help women in the postpartum period manage difficult thoughts and feelings while treating postpartum mood disorders effectively and with compassion.

 Many new mothers come to us feeling overwhelmed as they manage the physical, emotional, and hormonal changes associated with pregnancy and postpartum.
-Perinatal mood disorders (perinatal or postpartum mood disorder, perinatal or postpartum anxiety, perinatal/postpartum psychosis, perinatal/postpartum OCD) are the most commonly discussed issues affecting mothers, partners, and caregivers, however there are often other, less known challenges that can impactful during this sensitive time period.
-Common symptoms can include:
+Perinatal mood disorders (perinatal or postpartum depression, perinatal or postpartum anxiety, perinatal/postpartum psychosis, perinatal/postpartum OCD) are the most commonly discussed issues affecting mothers, partners, and caregivers.
+Yet, there are often other, less-known challenges that can impactful during this sensitive time period.

 Issues associated with loss (fertility grief, perinatal loss)

 Feeling overwhelmed and wondering if you should have become a mother in the first place